 When I showed them my new look, their eyes immediately went to my stretch marks.
 Later that day my friend told me that they were stretch marks.
 Huh.
 I wasn’t upset or surprised, I just finally had a name for what was happening to me.

 While grocery shopping with my parents, one of my favourite things to do was check out the toiletry aisle.
 Foreshadowing my future blog, I loved to check out new shampoos, lotions, deodorants, all of it.
-I came across the one lotion I had seen in the store that mentioned stretch marks – Palmer’s Cocoa Butter Formula Massage Lotion for Stretch Marks.
+I came across the one lotion I had seen in the store before that mentioned stretch marks – Palmer’s Cocoa Butter Formula Massage Lotion for Stretch Marks.

 I snuck it into the cart without my dad seeing and as soon as we arrived home, I grabbed it out of the bag I strategically packed myself (must get away with my crime!) and ran up to my room to read the entire label again and again and apply my illicit lotion.